-The Department of Earth Science and Engineering and Imperial College London maintain some of the finest facilities for advanced geoscience study in the world, including:
+The Department of Earth Science and Engineering and Imperial College London maintain some of the finest facilities for advanced geoscience and computational study in the world, including:

 - extensive computing capabilities

 - large collections of subsurface data from around the world.

 We train students with industry-standard software, hardware and data.
 On campus, most taught modules involve teaching in a state-of-the-art MSc classroom.
 This major facility is the result of over £1 million of investment in classroom refurbishment, computer hardware, software, visualisation equipment, printing, scanning and networking.
 The facility has a network of high-spec, twin-screened PCs equipped with a full suite of industry-standard software, including Petrel (seismic interpretation and reservoir modelling), Interactive Petrophysics (petrophysics and log interpretation), PetroMod (petroleum systems modelling) and Crystal Ball (geostatistics and uncertainty analysis).